Venture Portland Catalytic Investment Initiative

 Overview

-Funding increases Venture Portland’s staffing to serve six Catalytic Investment Initiative (CII) districts, which include St. Johns, Williams, Foster, Lents, Gateway and Midway.
+Funding supports new Major Impact Grants and increases Venture Portland’s staffing to serve the Catalytic Investment Initiative (CII) districts, which include St. Johns, Williams, Foster, Lents, and Midway.

-Venture Portland will also launch an Events Hub to help business districts and organizations with large-scale events.
+Venture Portland also launched an Events Hub to help business districts and organizations with large-scale events.
 Services include event planning, vendor and resource connections, social media, and sponsorship recommendations.
 Venture Portland will also work with Portland Bureau of Transportation (PBOT) for road closures, traffic control, etc.

 Who does this program serve?